-Rivers in the cross-border area belong to the catchment area of TiszaRiver.
+Rivers in the cross-border area belong to the catchment area of Tisza River.
 The Tisza river basin is the largest sub-basin of the Danube covering almost 20 % of its territory.
 It comprises an area of 160 000 square kilometres in South-East Europe shared by five countries (Hungary, Romania, Serbia, Slovakia and Ukraine) out of which four are part of the eligible area (affected counties are: Borsod-Abaúj-Zemplén County, Szabolcs-Szatmár-Bereg County, Satu Mare County, Maramureş County, Košický region and Prešovský Region).

-The Tisza flows from near Rakhiv (Zakarpatska Region) in Ukraine, at the confluence of the White Tisa and Black Tisa.
-From there, the Tisza flows west, roughly following Ukraine's borders with Romania, then Hungary, and finally Slovakia.
-It enters Hungary at Tiszabecs.
+The Tisza flows from near Rakhiv (Zakarpatska Region) in Ukraine, from the confluence of the White Tisa and Black Tisa.
+From there, the Tisza flows west, roughly following Ukraine's borders with Romania until Tiachiv, then continues flowing in Ukraine, then enters Hungary at Tiszabecs, flows as a border river until Szatmárcseke on the border of Ukraine and Hungary as an inner river till reaches Eperjeske, flows again as a border river till Tiszabezdéd, flows again as a border river on the Slovak-Hungarian border between Záhony and Velké Trakany, and continues flowing to the south-west in Hungary.

 Then it traverses Hungary from north to south.
 There are more than 20 bigger rivers as tributaries of Tisza in the eligible cross-border area.
 Quality of rivers varies, but most of the rivers have to face pollution problems.
 The quality of surface waters is determined by the fact that they originate from beyond the country's borders.

 Forests represent 7,2% of the territory of the eligible area.
 Within the region the largest areas of protected natural areas are situated in Maramureş (24,5% of the county's territory) Borsod-Abaúj-Zemplén (15% of the county's territory) and Zakarpatska (11.5% of the region's own territory).
-Altogether there are 20 national parks (HU: 3, SK: 7, UA: 10), numerous nature parks and protected landscape areas in the eligible area.
+Altogether there are 20 national parks (HU: 3, SK: 7, UA: 10),numerous nature parks and protected landscape areas in the eligible area.
 The protection and management of the unique flora and fauna of these vast and partly connected and cross-border areas can only be effective with the participation of all involved and affected parties.

 Waste handling shows a heterogeneous picture of the eligible area again.
 Regarding wastewater, the proportion of treated municipal wastewater is 100% only in the Hungarian counties, the other counties and regions of the eligible area are lagging behind with the proportion between 60-80%.
 The proportion of households connected regular waste disposal system is at least about 90% in the Hungarian and Romanian areas, and the Slovak regions have significantly lower rates around 60%.

 Average values in both cases show the need for development in this field.
 Solid waste collection problems have a negative impact on the quality of the environment, which can be perceived especially in case of the contamination of rivers.
 As the eligible area is an integrated catchment basin with lots of rivers, interweaving solid waste should be handled commonly to achieve visible impact.